rvallp/4gproxy/android/README.md

-## Ver172
+## Ver179
-Fixed issue for dual network if data network is not stable.
+1. Fixed issue for dual network if data network is not stable.
+2. Allows make wifi as proxy if works in wifi split mode

 ## Ver171
 Added more network info which can display in dashboard.